mlightvn/simple-coding/readme.md

 # Sample

-Please look in `view/` folder for sample source code.
+Please look in `controller/` and `view/` folder for sample source code.

 # Deploy to production
 + Deploy latest source code files.